sahil-analytics/sales-forecasting-ml/README.md

 - Business insights generation
 - Production model deployment

-## 🤝 Contributing

-Feel free to enhance the project by:
-- Adding new features
-- Implementing additional models
-- Improving visualizations
-- Adding statistical tests
-- Creating API endpoints
-- Building a web interface

 ## 📝 License

 This project is open source and available for educational and commercial use.

-## 🙋‍♂️ Support

-For questions or issues:
-1. Check the troubleshooting section
-2. Review the code comments
-3. Experiment with different parameters
-4. Adapt the code to your specific needs

-## ✨ Next Steps

-1. **Deploy to Production**: Create API endpoints using Flask/FastAPI
-2. **Add Real-time Updates**: Implement online learning
-3. **Build Dashboard**: Create interactive visualizations with Plotly/Dash
-4. **Integrate Database**: Store predictions in PostgreSQL/MongoDB
-5. **Add Alert System**: Notify when predictions deviate significantly
-6. **Implement A/B Testing**: Compare model versions in production

 ---